 Our global team provides cross-border and domestic advice to clients on public procurement and competitive tendering rules, in a contentious and non-contentious context.

 Public procurement law is an increasingly important field of regulation.
-A series of prescriptive regulations regulate the way in which public authorities and utilities award valuable contracts for works, supplies and services in a range of jurisdictions.
+Prescriptive laws regulate the way in which public authorities and utilities award valuable contracts for works, supplies and services in many jurisdictions.
+Furthermore, the relevant regulations in the UK may soon be reformed, as a result of Brexit.

 Procurement litigation is on the rise and the potential sanctions for non-compliance are severe.
-In a non-contentious context we draw on our extensive experience of litigation in order to help our clients to avoid disputes as far as possible in the course of such projects.
+We draw on our extensive experience of litigation in order to help our clients to avoid procurement disputes as far as possible.
 However, where a tender process is contested, we have the expertise to work with our clients to successfully challenge the award decision or to defend the procuring authority.

 High Speed Two (HS2) Limited

-Advising on various procurement procedures for the major project to construct the High Speed 2 railway line in England, including the contracts for enabling works, main civil works, station design services and rolling stock.
-On the contentious side, we defended a substantial claim brought by a disappointed bidder relating to the rolling stock procurement
+Advising on various procurement procedures for the major project to construct the High Speed 2 railway line in England, including the award processes for the contracts for enabling works, main civil works, station design services and rolling stock, and in court proceedings to defend a substantial claim brought by a disappointed bidder relating to the rolling stock procurement

 Greater London Authority